Activity and event locations will be given on each event's detail page.

 Registration for the June meeting opens on 23 May 2025.

-Discover New Ways to Compose Striking Images
+Discover New Ways to Seeing Beyond the Ordinary

 This workshop is ideal for photographers looking to refine their composition skills and create more intentional, visually striking images.
 Whether you're just starting out or have experience, you'll gain valuable insights into making your photos more dynamic and engaging.